vt-cee-ml-group/reading_group/README.md

 | 04/17 | TBD             | TBD |
 | 04/24 | TBD             | TBD |

-Please let Erric (beric7 -at- vt.edu) know if you want to be a presenter of the meeting, and send the slides you are going to present by the end of the Wednesday before your presentation.
+Please let Eric (beric7@vt.edu) know if you want to be a presenter of the meeting, and send the slides you are going to present by the end of the Wednesday before your presentation.

 ## About us